Protect Your Investment: How to Identify and Avoid Dishonest Roofers

 Step 5: Get Everything in Writing (and Read the Fine Print!)

-The complete scope of work.
+A complete scope of work.

 Specific materials and brands.